andrewbranch/docs/modules/01_Theory.md

 5. Does the module system allow the kind of module detected in (1) to reference the kind of module detected in (4) with the syntax decided in (2)?
 6. Once the `"greetings"` module has been analyzed, what piece of that module is bound to `sayHello`?

-Notice that all of these questions depend on characteristics of the _host_—the system that ultimately consumes the output code to direct its module loading behavior, typically either a runtime (like Node) or bundler (like Webpack).
+Notice that all of these questions depend on characteristics of the _host_—the system that ultimately consumes the output code to direct its module loading behavior, typically either a runtime (like Node.js) or bundler (like Webpack).
 The ECMAScript specification defines how ESM imports and exports match up with each other, but it doesn’t specify how the file lookup in (3), known as _module resolution_, happens, and it doesn’t say anything about other module systems like CommonJS.
 So runtimes and bundlers, especially those that want to support both ESM and CJS, have a lot of freedom to design their own rules.
 Consequently, the way TypeScript should answer the questions above can vary dramatically depending on where the code is intended to run.
 There’s no single right answer, so the compiler must be told the rules through configuration options.

 The other key idea to keep in mind is that TypeScript always has to think about these questions in terms of its _output_ JavaScript files, not its _input_ TypeScript (or JavaScript!) files.
 Over the course of this document, we’ll examine a few concrete examples of where this matters.
 But for now, we can summarize TypeScript’s job when it comes to modules in those terms: